William A. LaFramboise, PhD

 Associate Professor of Pathology

-Dr. LaFramboise is a member of the Division of Anatomic Pathology, the Division of Molecular Anatomic Pathology, and the University of Pittsburgh Cancer Institute.
+Dr. LaFramboise is a member of tthe Division of Molecular Genomic Pathology, and the University of Pittsburgh Cancer Institute.
 He directs the Genomics Division of the Cancer Biomarker Facility.

 Office Telephone: 412-623-6160